Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 ## Scatter plots

 [Scatter plots](https://en.wikipedia.org/wiki/Scatter_plot) are useful for determining if there is a correlation between the values in two columns.
-Matplotlib's `scatter()` function creates a scatter plot rather than a line plot.
+Matplotlib's `scatter()` method creates a scatter plot.
 The following statements initialize a list with 100 semi-random data pairs that roughly form a line:

 ```python
 import random